abdolence/gcloud-sdk-rs/README.md

 This library generated from [Google API](https://github.com/googleapis/googleapis) using [tonic-build](https://github.com/hyperium/tonic/tree/master/tonic-build).

-The library is a fork of [mechiru/googapis](https://github.com/mechiru/googapis) to keep up with the dependency updates and API proto descriptions from Google more frequently.
+The library is a fork of [mechiru/googapis](https://github.com/mechiru/googapis) and [mechiru/gouth](https://github.com/mechiru/gouth) to keep up with the updates and API proto descriptions from Google more frequently and simplify dependencies management.

 ## Overview
 This library contains all the code generated from the Google API.